Varnish has a thick flow, and applying it is harder than most finishes. So, can you apply it with a roller?

 1. Prep The Workspace

 First, prep the workspace.
-Remove (or cover) nearby furniture or objects before applying varnish.
+Remove (or cover) nearby furniture or objects.
 This prevents paint spills (or splashes) over the furniture surfaces.
-Also, you must cover the floor with a plastic drop cloth to prevent varnish drips on the floor.
+Also, you must cover the floor with a plastic drop cloth to prevent drips on the floor.

 2. Clean & Sand

-The surface must be cleaned and sanded before applying varnish.
+The surface must be cleaned and sanded before applying the sealant.
 To clean a wooden surface, use TSP or soapy water.

 After cleaning the surface, sand it with fine-grit sandpaper.
-Sanding will remove imperfections and bumps from the surface to allow varnish to stick to a smooth and even surface.
+Sanding will remove imperfections and bumps from the surface to allow the sealant to stick to a smooth and even surface.

 You don’t need to sand the paint if you apply varnish over a newly painted surface (as a topcoat).
-Instead, clean the surface (after the paint has cured) and then apply varnish.
+Instead, clean the surface (after the paint has cured) and then apply the sealant.

 3. Apply The Varnish With The Roller

 Once the surface is clean and sanded, apply varnish with a roller.
-You must use a non-foam roller to apply varnish.
+You must use a non-foam roller to apply it.
 Non-foam roller prevents bubbles and marks in the finish.
 The finish will be uneven and thick if you use a foam roller.
-So, stick with non-foam rollers.

-You need 2-3 coats of varnish over a surface.
-You must wait until one coat of varnish fully dries before applying the next one.
+You need to apply 2-3 coats.
+You must wait until one coat fully dries before applying the next one.
 Water-based varnish takes 6 hours to dry for a re-coat, while oil-based varnish takes 24 hours.

-Also, after each coat of varnish dries, you must sand it before applying the next one.
+Also, after each coat dries, you must sand it before applying the next one.
 That’s because the varnish has a glossy finish, and if you don’t sand, the new coat won’t stick.
-Sanding will remove the glossy layer of varnish.
-However, you shouldn’t sand the final layer of varnish.
+Sanding will remove its glossy finish.
+However, you shouldn’t sand its final layer.

-While waiting for the varnish to dry, put the paint roller into a plastic bag, and put the plastic bag (and the roller) into a freezer.
-This is to keep the roller still wet.
-If you don’t, the roller will dry, and you won’t be able to reuse it.
-If the paint roller gets dry, you must clean it (which takes 30 minutes), and then re-use it.
+While waiting for the sealant to dry, put the paint roller into a plastic bag, and put the plastic bag into a freezer.
+This is to keep it wet and prevent the sealant from drying.
+If you don’t, the sealant will dry, and you won’t be able to reuse it.
+If the roller gets dry, you must clean it (which takes 30 minutes), and then re-use it.

-After applying varnish with a roller, you can use a bristled or foam paint brush to even out the finish. d.
+After applying the sealant, use a bristled or foam paint brush to even out the finish.

 Applying varnish with a roller is possible, but you must use the right roller type.
-The best varnish roller is a non-foam paint roller.
+The best varnish roller is a non-foam.